Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

   <img src="/images/Scale.jpg" alt="Scale Figure 1">
   <figcaption style="text-align: center;">Fig. 7 <b>(Source: from paper)</b></figcaption>
 </figure>
-From left to right shows the model starting from 8M parameters to 15B parameters.
+In figure 7 from left to right shows the model starting from 8M parameters to 15B parameters.
 On the x-axis the smaller model is depicted and on the y-axis the next bigger one.
 Visible from the plots, there is a trend of improving perplexity for almost all proteins shown by the blueish color.
 Simultaneously, the unsupervised contact precision improves as well for most of the proteins with scale.
 This showcases that the perplexity is indeed highly correlated with the contact precision.

 Interestingly, in the third and forth plot there are proteins, albeit just a few of them, were the performance decreases a lot.
 This was not further investigated by the authors, but I can give you a possible high-level explanation to that.